 Packing and unpacking may be the most time-consuming part of a move—especially if you choose to handle them yourself.
 The idea of sorting through and packing everything you own can feel overwhelming, not to mention the decluttering and disassembling you’ll have to do in the process.

-We’ve spent hours researching the best moving companies and writing about moving, and we’ve learned a thing or two about packing.
+We’ve spent hours researching the most highly-rated moving companies and writing about moving, and we’ve learned a thing or two about packing.
 In this article, we rounded up our best packing tips, plus general recommendations to make your move easier.

 10 Packing Tips for Moving